Burn Injury Lawyer

 The above examples illustrate the many scenarios possible in an injury accident, from workplace liability to landlord liability.
 When you are injured, your priority should be physical and mental recovery, not arguing with insurance adjusters in compensation negotiations.
 An attorney specializing in burn injury liability will act decisively as your advocate to exact payment from the parties at fault, protecting your economic stability now and in the future.

 If you have been burned in an incident someone else is responsible for, we have the skills and experience to help.
-Contact us at Rizio Liberty Lipinsky of Riverside and Orange County by submitting our online form or calling 888-292-8888 today.
+Contact us at Rizio Liberty Lipinsky by submitting our online form or calling 888-292-8888 today.
 We will navigate the often complex legal issues to obtain the full compensation you deserve.